RayNieport/ch341-py-smbus/README.md

+*Archived because I no longer have access to the device.*

 # CH341 I2C Python Library

 > Read and write to the I2C bus via the CH341 USB Bridge Controller in I2C/MEM/EPP mode.